hanggrian/IIT-CS425/assignments/homework1_8.md

 # [Homework 1.8](https://github.com/hendraanggrian/IIT-CS425/raw/assets/assignments/homework1_8.pdf): Greendale Community College

-A spreadsheet has been created that stores results of students at Greendale Community College.
-This includes annual promotion code REN (excluded), CON (can continue) or QUA (qualifies), along with information about the courses; their pre-requisites and lecture periods.
+> A spreadsheet has been created that stores results of students at Greendale Community College.
+This includes annual promotion code `REN` (excluded), `CON` (can continue) or `QUA` (qualifies), along with information about the courses;
+  their pre-requisites and lecture periods.
 You are required to design a relational database that can represent the information contained in the spreadsheet as closely and completely as possible.

-## Schema
+### SQL Commands

 ```sql
 ```